yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

         @rolename = N'sysadmin';
     GO

-    -- Assign the user to the TailspinToys database USE TailspinToys;
+    -- Assign the user to the WideWorldImporters database USE WideWorldImporters;
     GO

     IF NOT EXISTS (SELECT * FROM sys.database_principals WHERE name = N'WorkshopUser')